CA-APM/ca-apm-fieldpack-epa-casd/README.md

 # EPAgent Plug-in for CA Service Desk

 # Description
-The EPAgent Plug-in for CA Service Desk monitors CA Service Desk web engine statistics.

-The EPAagent Plug-in for CA Service Desk creates these metrics for each web engine:
+The EPAgent Plug-in for CA Service Desk monitors CA Service Desk web engine statistics and creates these metrics for each web engine:
 * Cumulative sessions so far
 * Most sessions at a time
 * Currently active sessions